Ruaha National Park

 - Walking safaris: These are available at certain camps that have excellent guides trained in walking safaris, but some camps do not permit walking due to the high concentrations of elephants and lions in their areas.

 - Fly camping: This is great for adventure seekers and can be done at Jongomero Camp.
 Spend the day on a walking safari and spend the night camped out under the stars.

 - Hot air balloon safaris: Splash out on a balloon safari, an experience you’ll never forget, followed by a glass of bubbly with your breakfast in the bush.

 - Exclusivity: This vast park has only a few camps, so you won’t be sharing your amazing wildlife sightings with many others.
 This is untouched Africa, there aren’t many places where you can still get this type of experience.

-- Safari combination: Ruaha is often combined with Selous, and with a stay by the Indian Ocean too.
+- Safari combination: Ruaha is often combined with Selous (Nyerere National Park), and with a stay by the Indian Ocean too.
 But consider combining it with the even more unusual Katavi further west, or possibly with seeing the chimps in Gombe or Mahale.
-Links to northern Tanzania (Serengeti, for example) area also available.
+Links to northern Tanzania (Serengeti, for example) are also available.